Cranberry Orange Pecan Bread

 - ½ cup pecans chopped

 - In the bowl of a stand mixer, whisk the yeast and warm water.
-Then mix in ½ cup of flour and set aside for 10 minutes to allow the yeast to proof.
+Then mix in ½ cup of all purpose flour and set aside for 10 minutes to proof the yeast.

 - When the mixture is frothy, stir in the honey, orange infused olive oil, salt, and cinnamon.

 - Using the dough hook attachment, turn the mixer to low speed and gradually add the remaining flour.

 - Once the mixture forms a shaggy dough, let it keep kneading for 3-5 minutes until smooth.
 If not all the flour is able to be worked in, gradually add more water until it comes together.
 If the dough is too sticky, add a bit more flour.

 - Remove the dough from the bowl and lightly coat the bowl in orange infused olive oil.

 - Place the dough back into the bowl and cover with a clean tea towel.
 Set aside for 1½-2 hours in a warm place to rise.
 If your oven has a "proof" function, this is a great time to use it.